 Seven Cs

 The concept of the seven Cs refers to a framework of twenty-first-century skills.
 It is composed of seven key elements: communication, collaboration, creativity, critical thinking, cross-cultural understanding, computerized/information and communication technologies, and career/lifelong learning [16].
 These elements are important for any type of communication, whether written or oral, and are especially useful in professional and academic environments.
-By following the principles of the seven Cs, the quality of communication can be improved and the comprehension and effectiveness of the messages transmitted can be increased.
+By following the principles of the seven Cs, the quality of communication can be improved, and the comprehension and effectiveness of the messages transmitted can be increased.

 The implementation of a journal club could reinforce the following concepts: